l0stmyself/sampleClusterPauseScript/README.md

 - Python 3.6+
 - A MongoDB Atlas account
 - An Atlas API key with `Project Cluster Manager` role or higher.
-- The server running this script is assumed to be in UTC.

 ## Installation